Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/mpc.md

 # Model Predictive Control (MPC) Module

 The MPC method is implemented in GOPS to offer a baseline for comparing different algorithms, which offers the following features:
-- nonlinear model predictive control
+- Nonlinear model predictive control
-- support for environment models implemented in PyTorch
+- Support for environment models implemented in PyTorch
-- support for two solving methods: direct collocation and direct shooting
+- Support for two solving methods: direct collocation and direct shooting
-- user-assigned control interval for move blocking strategy
+- User-assigned control interval for move blocking strategy
-- support for passing user-defined functions as terminal cost (including neural networks)
+- Support for passing user-defined functions as terminal cost (including neural networks)
-- specifiable discounting factor that enables a unified problem formulation with RL community
+- Specifiable discounting factor that enables a unified problem formulation with RL community
-- flexible optimization options for tuning
+- Flexible optimization options for tuning

 We adopt [IPOPT (Interior Point Optimizer)](https://coin-or.github.io/Ipopt), an open source software package for large-scale nonlinear optimization, to solve the nonlinear programming problem constructed at each timestep.